 Project Promise

-Project Promise was originally developed in 1999 under the watchful eye of Dr. Susan Johnsen.
-In an effort to ensure that income was not a barrier to access for qualified gifted and talented students to participate in the University for Young People (UYP) program at the Baylor Center for Gifted Education and Talent Development.
-It was initially funded out of a grant from the U.S. Department of Housing and Urban Development (HUD) and participants had to meet HUD scholarship qualifications to participate and must be from local schools.
-Project Promise participants were given full scholarships to attend summer programming and provided with mentoring to support their growth.
-Eligibility remained with the student so long as their HUD eligibility did not change.
+Dr. Susan Johnson developed Project Promise in 1999 to ensure that income was not a barrier for gifted and talented students wishing to participate in programming offered through Baylor's Center for Gifted Education and Talent Development.
+Originally funded by a grant from the U.S. Department of Housing and Urban Development (HUD), local participants had to meet HUD scholarship qualifications to participate.
+Project Promise participants were awarded full scholarships to attend summer programming and were provided with mentoring to support their growth.

 Kaul, C. R., Johnsen, S. K., Saxon, T. F., & Witte, M. (2016).
 Project Promise: A long-term follow-up of low-income gifted students who participated in a summer enrichment program.
 Journal for the Education of the Gifted.
 39(2), 83 –102. https://doi.org/10.1177/0162353216640938